Xi, Putin meet in St. Petersburg

 Putin invited Xi to a cruise tour on the Neva River.
 Welcoming Xi to his hometown again, Putin introduced to the guest local customs as well as the buildings on both sides of the river.

-Hailing the beautiful scenery and attractive art and culture, Xi said St. Petersburg has nurtured many outstanding figures and is the pride of Russia and the Russian people.
+Hailing the beautiful scenery and attractive art and culture, Xi said St. Petersburg has witnessed a lot of significant historical events, nurtured many outstanding figures, in particular made huge sacrifices for the victory of the world anti-Fascist war and important contributions, and is the pride of Russia and the Russian people.

+Xi and Putin together boarded cruiser Aurora that played an important role in the October Revolution in 1917, and were briefed on its history.

+Noting that Aurora cruiser bears unique significance to the Chinese people, Xi recalled that the October Revolution sent Marxism to China, which played an important role in the birth of the Communist Party of China (CPC).

 The two presidents talked about the history and current situation of the ancient city along the sightseeing tour, pledging to promote cultural and people-to-people exchanges between the Chinese and Russian people so as to enhance mutual understanding and friendship.